Luigi (character): Other media

-John Leguizamo and Charlie Day (voice) have portrayed Luigi in two theatrical films.

 Luigi made an appearance in the 1986 film Super Mario Bros.: The Great Mission to Rescue Princess Peach! in which he was voiced by Yū Mizushima.
 He was not given his consistent color scheme, sporting a yellow shirt with a blue hat, and overalls.
 In the film, Luigi is a greedy character and even leaves Mario at one point to look for coins.
 He was also a little more serious, but less courageous than his brother Mario, who constantly daydreamed about Princess Peach.
 Luigi later made an appearance in the OVA Amada Anime Series: Super Mario Bros. released in 1989, in which the Mario characters portrayed in the story of Snow White.
 He appears at the end of the video to save Mario and Peach from the Wicked Queen, portrayed by Koopa.

 Luigi regularly appeared in The Super Mario Bros.
 Super Show!, airing from 1989 to 1990, which cast Danny Wells as both his live-action portrayal and voice.
 Like his brother, Luigi's voice actor changed in later cartoons, in his case to Tony Rosato.
 Even though he was not the starring character in the show, Luigi appeared in all 91 episodes of the three DiC Mario television animated series, in one of which his brother himself did not appear ("Life's Ruff" from The Adventures of Super Mario Bros.
 3).

 Luigi played a different role in the Super Mario Bros. film, where he was portrayed by John Leguizamo.
 He is depicted as a more easy-going character in contrast to the cynical Mario, portrayed by Bob Hoskins.
 In the film, Luigi is not Mario's twin, but is much younger to the point that Mario is said to have been like a surrogate father to him since their parents' deaths, and his romantic relationship with Daisy is one of the film's main plot elements.
 Luigi appears in The Super Mario Bros.
 Movie and The Super Mario Galaxy Movie voiced by Charlie Day.
 Luigi, alongside his brother Mario, are residents of Brooklyn who recently began their own plumbing business.
 Both stumble upon a Pipe, and while Mario is transported to the Mushroom Kingdom, Luigi is transported to the Dark Land where he is captured by Bowser and his forces.
 He later reunites with Mario near the film's climax to defeat Bowser.